LIONS FOUNDATION OF CANADA DOG GUIDES

 Diseases that Can Spread via Sandboxes

-The following parasites spreading diseases are particularly important in terms of sandbox exposure.
+The following disease-spreading parasites are particularly important in terms of sandbox exposure:

 People can get roundworm from cats through contact with an infected cat’s feces.
 Toxocariasis is a parasitic disease that spreads from animals to humans (zoonotic) via the common roundworm.
 Essentially, Toxocara roundworm eggs make their way into soil after leaving the small intestine of an animal.
 Here they become infective.
 If a human accidentally ingests the eggs, they then hatch inside the body and the larvae then migrate through various internal organs (visceral) and occasionally the eye or brain (ocular or neurological).
 The disease has two forms in people:

 - Visceral larva migrans: Larvae enters the lung, liver or central nervous system.

 - Ocular larva migrans: Larvae enters eye tissue, causing inflammation and scarring (possibly blindness).

 Cat hookworms are tiny worms that can spread through contact with contaminated soil or sand.
 Cats can contract hookworm and although it’s rare they can transmit it to people.
 Hookworms derive their name from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
 They are only about 1/8″ (2-3 mm) long and so small in diameter that they are barely visible to the naked eye.
 Hookworms feed on the tissue fluids and blood of their host.
 They damage the lining of the intestines, leading to bloody diarrhea and, in some cases, can cause serious blood loss and death.
 These worms also pose a public health risk because larval forms can cause a skin rash or creeping eruption in humans.